CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/scopes/variable-scopes.md

 ### Known Limitations

-#### Closest same-name variable wins

-When multiple variables share a name across workspaces, only the closest scope is used and shown in the [Variable Editor][].
+* When multiple variables share a name across workspaces, only the closest scope is used and shown in the [Variable Editor][].
 Explicit selection of a farther same-name variable is not supported today and may be added in future.
 See [Fundamentals: Variable Scopes][Fundamentals Variable Scopes].

 ## See Also